-Isabelle Bartlett is a dual major in Digital Media, Arts, and Technology and English at Penn State Behrend.
+Isabelle Odell is a dual major in Digital Media, Arts, and Technology and English at Penn State Behrend.
 She is currently working as the PSU DH Lab’s Meta Data Manager and Curator on behalf of The Behrend History Project.
 In the summer of 2017, she completed an internship at the Lake Erie Arboretum at Frontier Park in which she will be educating children through the Branching Out Program and also learning how non-profit organizations function.
 She also has been awarded a Summer Research Fellowship for the summer of 2017 by Penn State Behrend in which she will be sharing the history of the Fuzz Detector, a device invented by the staff of the Hammermill Paper Company.
 Her goal for this research is to make the history of the Fuzz Detector more easily available to current and past members of Penn State and perhaps to share a piece of paper making history.

 Mark Makowski is a senior DIGIT major at Penn State Behrend.
 He has a love for photography, playing music, and creative writing.
 Currently, he spends his time employed as a Consultation Agent at Best Buy in Erie, when not working on other projects.
 Mark is also the Public relations chair in the Interfraternity Council, as well as Scribe and Risk Management chairs for Triangle Fraternity, at Behrend.
 During the Spring 2017 semester, Mark was given the opportunity to intern at HAPPI 92.7 in Erie, assisting in projects that help betterment of the company.
 During this time, Mark has also taken the Radio Practicum class with Mr. Thomas Deau.
 During this class, Mark created a radio show that played classic rock albums that were initially produced on vinyl, called The Vinyl Version.